Welcome to Penrose Intellectual Property Law

 Dutch Intellectual Property specialists

 Penrose has a team of Intellectual Property lawyers who are pleased to assist you and answer your questions.
-The contact details of our IP specialist is given here.
+Please do not hesitate to contact us.